Andersgee/edge-stack/README.md

   - there is also `const { api } = apiRscPublic()` that does _not_ require dynamic rendering at request time, only for publicProcedures
 - prisma for db schema handling only
   - `pnpm prisma generate` and `pnpm prisma db push`
-- kysely query builder with fetch driver for nextjs http cache compatible db queries
+- kysely query builder with fetch driver for nextjs server side data cache (http cache) compatible db queries
   - eg `db({cache: "force-cache"}).selectFrom("Post").selectAll().execute()`
   - or `db({next: {tags: ["some-tag"]}}).selectFrom("Post").selectAll().execute()`
     - somewhere else: `revalidateTag("some-tag")`